 Binary economics promotes new thinking to benefit all individuals, economies and societies.
 It has nothing to do with ‘investment opportunities’ and the like purporting to make use of interest-free loans in some way.
 Such ‘opportunities’ are only too likely to be Ponzi schemes and scams.

 Binary economics is the expression of a new universal paradigm or new understanding of reality that creates a new economics, a new politics, a new justice and a new morality.
 It addresses the big environmental issues and is very relevant to the technological shift now smashing out traditional jobs.
+By ensuring that, over time, all individuals come to have ownership of, and access to, productive capacity and the benefits thereof, every individual has a genuine income.
 Without the new modern universal paradigm – which is relevant to all societies including modern Islam – there will be no peace, nor an end to colonialism and racism.

 THE PEOPLE OF EUROPE must DEMAND interest-free (repayable) loans from the European Central Bank to fund large-scale public capital projects thereby providing jobs.